Goodbyes (Post Malone song): Promotion

 Post Malone announced the track and its feature and release date on social media on July 1, 2019, sharing an image styled like a film poster for the song, featuring the tagline "Too Much Pleasure Is Pain", a line from the song.
 He then revealed the cover art of the song on social media on July 2.
 He then posted a snippet of the beginning of the video of him being stabbed and killed by the enemy team on July 3.
 The music video was published on the day of the song's release on July 5 and the lyric video was published three days after on July 8.

 Music video

 The original "R" rated music video was released alongside the song on July 5, and directed by Colin Tilley.
 It features Malone playing a gang member who dies after being repeatedly stabbed in graphic fashion by a member of a rival gang, before rising from the dead in a graveyard.
 Young Thug and actress Kathryn Newton also appear in the video.
-Due to this, YouTube made the video age-restricted.
 A "PG" version was released on July 7 which omits the graphic sequence.
-It has over 218 million views as of March 2021.
+The "R" and "PG" rated music videos have over 316 million and 174 million views respectively, as of July 2023.